aptible/opsworks-cli/README.md

 ## Configuration

 The gem expects to have access to your AWS access key ID and secret access key.
-You can configure this in either of two ways.
-First, you may set the following environment variables:
+You may set the following environment variables:

     export AWS_ACCESS_KEY_ID=...
     export AWS_SECRET_ACCESS_KEY=...

-Second (the preferred option), you may use the [Omnivault](https://github.com/aptible/omnivault) gem to store and configure your credentials automatically, via your choice of password-protected vault (Apple Keychain or pws).
+To avoid manually setting these ENV variables each time, you may use the [Omnivault](https://github.com/aptible/omnivault) gem to store and configure your credentials once, then access them later by running e.g.

+    omnivault exec opsworks [...]

 ## Usage